GoogleCloudDataproc/initialization-actions/prometheus/README.md

 You can use this initialization action to create a new Dataproc cluster with Prometheus installed on every node:

 1. Use the `gcloud` command to create a new cluster with this initialization action.

+    Kafka monitoring is enabled by default.
+Zookeeper should be added as a component for Kafka to function correctly.
     ```bash
     REGION=<region>
     CLUSTER_NAME=<cluster_name>